Imprints of Dark Photons on Gravitational Wave Polarizations: Conversion in a network of magnetic domains

-Magnetic fields in the universe have various strengths and coherence lengths at different scales.
 To model magnetic fields on the cosmological scale, we construct a network of many coherent magnetic field domains as follows (see Fig.~\ref{configu}).
 First, all domains are assumed to have equal comoving size $s$, which compares with coherent scale of the field.
 The background magnetic field is assumed to be uniform within a single domain.
 For simplicity, we let the magnitude of the magnetic field $|\bar{\bm{B}}|$ be equal in all domains on a time slice, but allow the direction of the magnetic field to vary from domain to domain.
 Specifically, we assume that the direction of the magnetic field is random for each domain.
 A gravitational wave passes through a network of domains with a fixed wavenumber vector $\bm{k}$.
 At the $n$-th domain during propagation, we let $\theta_n$ denote the angle between the wavenumber vector $\bm{k}$ and the magnetic field vector $\bar{\bm{B}}$.
 When moving from the $(n-1)$-th domain into the $n$-th domain, the magnetic field vector rotates by an angle $\gamma_n$ in the polarization plane (the two-dimensional plane normal to the wavenumber vector $\bm{k}$).
+Note that our model which consists of a large number of magnetic domains has been employed in Ref.~\cite{Grossman:2002by} as a model of magnetic fields with finite coherence lengths.